Magnetic Resonance Imaging (MRI)

 Once completed, your study is sent to our specialist MRI radiologists for interpretation and reporting.
 Our radiologists have an enormous depth of knowledge in all MRI subspecialties ensuring that we always have the appropriate doctor to read your scans.

-Schedule an MRI by completing our booking form or calling your nearest Imaging Associates radiology clinic now.
+Book an MRI scan by completing our booking form or calling your nearest Imaging Associates radiology clinic now.
+MRI bookings are available at the below Imaging Associates locations.

-Imaging Associates accepts all medical imaging referrals, even if written or printed on another radiology company’s request form.
+Imaging Associates accepts MRI bookings on all medical imaging referrals, even if written or printed on another radiology company’s request form.

 Caring radiographer with a young patient having an MRI at Imaging Associates.